Usage

 The dashboard shows:

-• Last run status for each class (exit code, timestamp)
+• Last run status per class (exit code from the latest runner run)

 Running jobs manually